Name and location of repository

 Existence and location of originals

 Related archival materials

-William G. East papers, Mss 2716, Oregon Historical Society Research Library.
+The William G. East papers, Mss 2716, and the William G. East collection, Accession 25185, are also held at the Oregon Historical Society Research Library.

 Preferred citation: Oral history interview with William G. East, by Rick Harmon, SR 1213, Oregon Historical Society Research Library.

 Forms part of the United States District Court Oral History Project.

 A summary (15 pages) is available for in-person use at the Oregon Historical Society Research Library.

 Description control element